-Students may apply by completing the Free Application for Federal Student Aid (FAFSA) online at www.fafsa.ed.gov.
+Students may apply by completing the Free Application for Federal Student Aid (FAFSA) online at www.studentaid.gov.
 A Pre-Application Worksheet and assistance in completing the forms may be obtained from the Financial Aid Office.
-Students may also apply for Title IV funding by completing a paper version of the Free Application for Federal Student Aid (FAFSA), and mail it to the Federal Student Aid Programs.
-Within approximately two to four weeks, the student will receive an eligibility report called a Student Aid Report (SAR), which consists of three to five pages.
+Within approximately two to four days, the student will receive an eligibility report called a Student Aid Report (SAR), which consists of three to five pages.
 This report includes a summary of application information and the determination of the students' Expected Family Contribution (EFC).
 Meridian Technology Center is set up to receive electronic transmission of the Student Aid Report.
 The electronic record is known as the Institutional Student Information Record (ISIR).
 Transmissions are usually received within 10 days of the date the FAFSA is processed by the Federal Student Aid Programs Office.

-Meridian only receives ISIR's for students who indicated the Meridian code numbers of 012474 on the application.
+Meridian only receives ISIR's for students who indicated the Meridian School Code: 012474 on the application.
 These reports include a summary of application information and the determination of the student's Expected Family Contribution (EFC).
 The Expected Family Contribution (EFC) is the result of the computations involving the financial and non-financial data submitted on the Free Application for Federal Student Aid (FAFSA).
 The method of computing eligibility applies to all dependents and independent students uniformly.
 The specific computations involved in the calculation may be obtained by contacting the Financial Aid Office to determine if all application requirements have been met.
 If so, the Financial Aid Officer uses the Institutional Student Information Record information and the current PELL Grant Payment Schedule to determine the scheduled PELL Award and estimated disbursement.

 The student is notified through an award letter.
-Two payment periods are scheduled for the PELL Grant to be disbursed per Academic year.
-Students whose programs will not be completed within the fiscal year (July 1-June 30) should consult with the Financial Aid Office to see if they will need to file two Free Application for Federal Student Aid (FAFSA) forms in order to receive PELL Grant payments for their entire program.
+Payment periods are scheduled for the PELL Grant to be disbursed per Academic year.
+Students whose programs will not be completed within the fiscal year (July 1-June 30) should consult with the Financial Aid Office to see if they will need to file the future Free Application for Federal Student Aid (FAFSA) form in order to receive PELL Grant payments for their entire program.